-- Option 3: Key Combination – It will allow you to manually specify a key combination interface as below:
+- Option 3: Key Combination – It will allow you to specify a key combination interface as below manually:

-- Option 4: View all commands: it will allow you to map the Three fingers click into one of the following commands:
+- Option 4: View all commands: it will enable you to map the Three fingers click into one of the following commands:

 Here are all preset commands that are available for assigning.